veracruz-project/veracruz/README.md

 ## License

-This project's codebase is licensed under the [MIT license](LICENSE_MIT.markdown).
+Except where otherwise stated, this project's codebase is licensed under the [MIT license](LICENSE.md).

-We use the image [Veracruz Puerto - Vista desde el Hotel Emporio](examples/data-generators/image-processing-generator/veracruz.jpg) by Eduardo Pavon as a test dataset for some of our examples.
-This image is licensed under the [Creative Commons Attribution Share Alike 2.0 Generic (CC-BY-SA 2.0) license](LICENSE_CC-BY-SA-2.0.markdown).